 This is the simplest possible structure, taught at school level.
 It’s still taught because it still works.
 Like any good story, your speech needs a clear beginning and ending.

-Once you have won the attention of the audience, your speech can move seamlessly to the body of your speech.
+Once you have won the attention of the audience and prepared it, your speech can move seamlessly to the body of your speech.

 Communicate a few important points.
 Organize the point so that related points follow one another so that each point builds upon the previous one.
 This will give your speech a more logical progression, and make easier for the audience to listen.

 Don’t overwhelm your audience with too many details.
-It is better to focus on a small number of points well than to have too many points, none of which are made satisfactorily.
+It is better to focus on a few points well than to have too many points, none of which are made satisfactorily.